autonomobil/SDCND-P4_Advanced-Lane-Lines/README.md

 ### 2. **Warping & cutting image**

 The OpenCV function **"cv2.getPerspectiveTransform"** is been used to correctly rectify each image to a "birds-eye view".
 As the method of interpolation **"cv2.INTER_NEAREST"** gives the best result for my pipeline.
 The source and destination points are hand-tuned to the two images with straight lines.
+The perspective transformed image of straight lines should have lane lines that are close to being ‘parallel’ to one another.
+This is because the lane lines are equidistant from one another, so it should maintain this equidistance throughout the warped image.
 This resulted in the following source and destination points:

 | Source        | Destination   | Comment|